oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 Python-oracledb can be used to execute individual statements, one at a time.
 Once a statement has finished execution, only then will the next statement execute.
-If you try to execute statements concurrently, the statements are queued and run consecutively in the order they are in the code.
+If you try to execute statements concurrently in a single connection, the statements are queued and run consecutively in the order they are executed in the application code.

 Python-oracledb does not read SQL*Plus ".sql" files.
 To read SQL files, use a technique like the one in ``run_sql_script()`` in `samples/sample_env.py